 Some numbers from production:

-The batch processing approach (every 10 minutes) means we can process multiple documents from the same claim together, which is more efficient than processing each upload individually.
+The batch processing approach (every 10 minutes) means we can process multiple documents from the same batch together, which is more efficient than processing each upload individually.

 Lessons Learned#